drewskinator99/PasswordReuse/README.md

 These powershell script can be used to analzye the NTLM hashes of different domains and determine whether or not the password has been used in the same domain, or in the other domains being analyzed.

-This script assumes you have already obtained a dump of the .ntds files of each respective domain using a tool crackmapexec.
+These scripts assume you have already obtained a dump of the .ntds files of each respective domain using a tool crackmapexec.
 It also assumes you have safely extracted the .ntds files from the machine used to compromise each respective domain and moved it onto a Windows host.

 # Crackmapexec command: